Kreider scores twice as Rangers topple Ducks

 Chytil appeared to injure his knee after losing his balance and falling into the boards during the third period, but returned to the game.

-NOTES: Daniel Sprong was recalled from the San Diego Gulls of the American Hockey League and made his season debut for Anaheim. … Kaapo Kakko did not play after blocking a shot off his skate laces during Friday’s game against Toronto. … Haley was in the lineup, while Howden moved to the wing despite primarily playing as a center.
+NOTES: Rickard Rakell did not play after suffering an upper-body injury against the Islanders on Saturday. … Ryan Getzlaf and Jakob Silfverberg both sat out with the flu. … Daniel Sprong was recalled from the San Diego Gulls of the American Hockey League and made his season debut for Anaheim. … Kaapo Kakko did not play after blocking a shot off his skate laces during Friday’s game against Toronto. … Haley was in the lineup, while Howden moved to the wing despite primarily playing as a center.